wentasah/novaboot/README.md

     ports and stores the information about them in the BIOS data area for use by the kernel.

+- \--chainloader=<chainloader>

+    Chainloader that is loaded before the kernel and other files specified in the novaboot script.
+E.g. 'bin/boot/bender promisc'.

 - \--dump

     Prints the content of the novaboot script after removing comments and